- Your Government

 The City of Ramsey's Environmental Policy Board developed the Water Conservation Tool Box.

 Ramsey is located on the Anoka Sand Plain and, as the name implies, is dominated by mostly sandy soils.
-Sandy soils have low water holding capacity, so water used to irrigate yards moves through soil and out of the root zone area quickly.
+Sandy soils have low water holding capacity, so water used to irrigate yards quickly moves through soil and out of the root zone area.
 Summer lawn watering in Ramsey almost triples water use to over 5 million gallons per day, which has contributed to Ramsey being identified as one of the largest users of non-consumptive water in the metro.

 Demand for Water